sensorimotorai/sensorimotorai.github.io/debates.md

 Consider two hungry people: one omnivore and one vegetarian.
 Put a double cheeseburger (with bacon) and a salad in front of them.
 Is there an objective, observer-independent scalar reward attached to each food?
 No. The omnivore finds the burger rewarding, the vegetarian the salad.
 Their choices reveal their internal preferences.

-*(P.S.
-Okay, maybe this is not the best example, because we all know the burger is objectively more rewarding.
+*(Okay, maybe this is not the best example, because we all know the burger is objectively more rewarding.
 But that only highlights how remarkably adaptive the human brain is: somehow a nervous system can trick itself into preferring salad over bacon.
 Incredible stuff!)*

 To sum up, rewards are not given by the environment.
 Each agent must infer its own rewards from sensory data, shaped by subjective priors and internal states.

 ### (2) RL typically works in toy settings where the reward is known

-So far, the most celebrated successes of RL have come from toy domains---most famously Atari games, where the reward signal is dense, simple, and explicitly defined.
+So far, the most celebrated successes of RL have come from toy domains: most famously Atari games, where the reward signal is dense, simple, and explicitly defined.
 But in the real world, we haven't yet seen an agent succeed from "pure" RL alone.
-In robotics, what actually works are still hand-engineered control systems, often carefully tuned by humans.
+In robotics, for example, what actually works are still hand-engineered control systems, often carefully tuned by humans.

 Even in neuroscience, the behaviors we study in the lab often rely on artificially simple rewards.
 Think of a rat pressing a lever for a drop of juice, or a mouse licking a spout for sugar water.
 These paradigms tell us something, but they don't capture the messy richness of natural behavior.

-Which brings us to the deeper question: is reward maximization really "[enough](https://www.sciencedirect.com/science/article/pii/S0004370221000862)" to model complex, real-world behaviors?
+Which brings us to the deeper question: is reward maximization really "<a href="https://www.sciencedirect.com/science/article/pii/S0004370221000862" target="_blank">enough</a>" to model complex, real-world behaviors?

-Consider a monk sitting in meditation for hours, seeking nothing but inner stillness and serenity.
+Consider a monk sitting in meditation for hours, seeking nothing but inner peace and serenity.
 What scalar environmental reward, exactly, is being maximized?
 Or a child obsessively stacking blocks just to knock them down, over and over.
 What objective environmental reward is being dispensed here?

 These cases highlight the problem: in complex environments, a single, externally defined reward signal may be ill-defined, insufficient, or even *misleading* as a basis for behavior.